 The dachshund is full of personality and character!
 These lively, intelligent little dogs can make great family pets in the right household, and they get on well with other pets and older kids who treat and handle them correctly.

+They make for an adorable mixed breed too.
+In fact, they are commonly crossed with labs and crossed with corgis for what some people consider “designer dogs.”
 If you take on a Doxie, you must be prepared to give him plenty of exercise and devote some time to grooming him, especially if you choose a longhaired or wirehaired variety.

 You could buy a dachshund puppy from a licensed breeder or take on an older pup from a rescue shelter.
 Remember that dachshunds can live up to 15 years, so you must be prepared to make a long-term commitment.
 If a dachshund sounds like the perfect pet for you, you can undoubtedly look forward to many years of love and devotion from your new four-legged best friend!